witheve/rfcs/00001-syntax.md

 #### Collect

 The collect phase is used to gather all the information you need to complete your block.
 In the following block, we want to count all the guests coming to the party.
-To do this, we need the date of the party, a list of all my friends and their availability, and then a summation of the result.
+To do this, we need the date of the party, a list of all my friends and their availability, and then a count of the guests on the list.
 Below, I've annotated what's going on in the collect phase.

 ```
   // Select the party